Terms and conditions

 These Regulations are available via the Shop at all times, free of charge, in a manner which enables the Customer to download and record the Regulations via an ICT system used by the Customer.

-In issues not governed by the Regulations, generally applicable provisions of Polish law shall apply, including but not limited to the Act on Electronic Services of 18 July 2002 (Dz.U. of 2017, item 1219), the Act on Consumer Rights of 30 May 2014 (Dz.U. of 2017, item 683), the Act of 23 April 1964 – the Civil Code (Dz.U. of 2017 items 459, 933, 1132) and other applicable provisions of law.
+In issues not governed by the Regulations, generally applicable provisions of Polish law shall apply, including but not limited to the Act on Electronic Services of 18 July 2002 (Dz.U.
+[Journal of Laws] of 2017, item 1219), the Act on Consumer Rights of 30 May 2014 (Dz.U.
+[Journal of Laws] of 2017, item 683), the Act of 23 April 1964 – the Civil Code (Dz.U.
+[Journal of Laws] of 2017 items 459, 933, 1132) and other applicable provisions of law.

 When used in the Regulations, the following terms shall have the following meaning: